-See the Projects Node, Profile Node, Rules Manager Node, Settings Node and Tools Node sections for a detailed description of each Objects Pane Node.
-Help and Support opens the Browsium Documentation and Support site in the Content Pane.
+See the Projects Node, Profile Node, Rules Manager Node, Project Settings Node and Tools Node sections for a detailed description of each Objects Pane Node.

 3.1.
 Menu Bar

 The Ion Configuration Manager Menu Bar dynamically updates the list of available File menu items based on the active Node selected in the Objects Pane.
 The functions available in the File menu can also be found using the right click context menu on a given Node.